Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 Don’t make that mistake!

-Yes, there is common sense caution to take, like not exposing your puppy to unknown dogs, or taking your puppy to a dog park, but showing your dog the world, in a safe way is totally possible!
+Yes, there is common sense caution to take, like not having your puppy play with unfamiliar dogs, or taking your puppy to a dog park, but showing your dog the world in a safe way is totally possible!

-As a result of keeping puppies locked away from the world; many people end up with nervous, skittish and very often aggressive dogs, which have no idea how to behave in or interact with the world they live in.
+As a result of keeping puppies locked away from the world; many people end up with nervous, skittish and very often, aggressive dogs, which have no idea how to behave in or interact with the world they live in.

-Under socialized (or poorly socialized puppies seem to do well in familiar situations and contexts; but when something changes, like moving to a new home, a new dog or person entering the family, construction work next door etc. they crumble under the pressure.
+Under or poorly socialized puppies seem to do well in familiar situations and contexts; but when something changes, like moving to a new home, a new dog or person entering the family, construction work next door etc. they crumble under the pressure.

-Though it can be said that proper socialization WILL reduce the risk of your dog developing scary behavior problems, massively.
+Though it can be said that proper socialization will reduce the risk of your dog developing scary behavior problems, massively.

 3. The best way to socialize your puppy.

 Any responsible puppy owner wants their puppy to be happy and enjoy the world they live in, without fear or distress.

 The best way make sure that happens, is to socialize your puppy to as many things as possible, in a controlled and fun way.

-Take your puppy, on leash, in your arms at first, to skate parks, beaches, outside shopping centers, cafe’s, school drop offs, car trips, the vets, across strange surfaces like wobbly bridges, small sets of stairs – anything you can think of, that you can make sure your puppy can be exposed to safely.
+Take your puppy (on leash) in your arms at first, to skate parks, beaches, outside shopping centers, cafe’s, school drop offs, car trips, the vets, across strange surfaces like wobbly bridges, small sets of stairs – anything you can think of, that you can make sure your puppy can be exposed to safely.

 If your puppy takes everything in their stride, be sure you’re still rewarding them for their appropriate responses to strengthen that attitude and outlook on their world.

-In example, things like balloons, cars starting, lawn mowers, edge trimmers, the hose, fans, part poppers, storms, rain, wet grass, etc are ALL on the important list of things your puppy should be used to before their critical period is over.
+In example, things like balloons, cars starting, lawn mowers, edge trimmers, the hose, fans, party poppers, storms, rain and wet grass, are ALL on the important list of things your puppy should be used to before their critical period is over.